Aubrey de Grey: Strategies

+In 2022, de Grey started the Longevity Escape Velocity Foundation, which funded and launched a project focusing on robust mouse rejuvenation.

 Mathematics

-On 8 April 2018, de Grey posted a paper to arXiv explicitly constructing a unit-distance graph in the plane that cannot be colored with fewer than five colors, increasing the previously known lower bound by one.
+On 8 April 2018, de Grey posted a paper to arXiv explicitly constructing a unit-distance graph in the plane that cannot be colored with fewer than five colors, increasing the previously known lower bound by one and making the first progress on the problem in over 60 years.
 The previous lower bound of four was due to the problem's original proposal in 1950 by Hugo Hadwiger and Edward Nelson.
-De Grey's graph has 1581 vertices, but it has since been reduced to 510 vertices by independent researchers.
+De Grey's graph has 1581 vertices, but it has since been reduced to 510 by independent researchers.

 AgeX Therapeutics

-De Grey was formerly Vice President of New Technology Discovery at AgeX Therapeutics, a startup in the longevity space helmed by Michael D. West, PhD.
-De Grey was appointed to the position within the company in July 2017.
+De Grey was formerly Vice President of New Technology Discovery at AgeX Therapeutics, a startup in the longevity space helmed by Michael D. West.
+He was appointed to the position within the company in July 2017.